 - How-to guides, tutorials and demo videos

 - Documentation on a wide range of features and functionalities

 - Reference guides for developers, coding and third-party integrations

 Note that Stripe doesn't give you direct access to its customer support team, meaning you won't be able to connect to a representative right when you need one.
 You'll instead have to start with email support; then a rep can help you solve the issue online or give you a call.
 Stripe says this email-first system helps them provide faster support.
-But it's definitely a major drawback if you prefer being able to reach a live person urgently or if you're worried about getting support in the event of an emergency.
-Thus it may be a deal breaker for some.
+But it's definitely a drawback if you prefer being able to reach a live person urgently or if you're worried about getting support in the event of an emergency.

 Stripe is one of the most user-friendly, affordable and customizable online credit card processors for small businesses, but it isn't perfect.

 We personally didn't find any limitations when we tried Stripe, but speaking to actual users uncovered a major concern about processing times.
-Small business owners reported that payments have taken seven days to process, though Stripe advertises a two-day turnaround for earnings to show up on your bank account.
+Small business owners reported that payments have taken seven days to clear, though Stripe advertises a two-day turnaround for earnings to show up in your bank account.

 When we asked Stripe about this issue, we were told that delays could happen for a variety of reasons, and the best course of action would be to contact the company to identify any holdups, then troubleshoot and facilitate the transfer of funds.